 |Coverage Level||Average Annual Rate|

 Not every area of Reno has equal home insurance costs.
-The amount of claims filed in your local area can be a factor in determining the price of your policy.
-Put simply, the location of your home could have a huge impact in what you pay for homeowners coverage.
+The number of claims filed in your local area can be a factor in determining the price of your policy.
+Put simply, the location of your home could have a huge impact on what you pay for homeowners coverage.